-Additional Ways to Fix Your RAW Hard Drive
+Alternative Option to Fix Your RAW External Hard Drive

 In addition to Data Recovery Software, there are other ways to fix your RAW Hard Drive without formatting it.
 In this section, we will briefly describe how to resolve the RAW Hard Drive problem by using a simple yet effective tool called Windows File Recovery.